mfbadr/wp-boilerplate/README.md

 Template for static sites.
-Comes with Webpack, Bootstrap, and Sass.
+Comes with Webpack, Bootstrap, and Sass, and Express.

 To run:
 `npm install && npm start`